 The Driftless Area of northwestern Illinois, southwestern Wisconsin, southeastern Minnesota, and northeastern Iowa is unlike other parts of these states because it escaped the direct effects of Pleistocene-age glaciation (Figure 6).
-The higher elevation of the area resulted in the diversion of continental glaciers around the Driftless Area.
-Today, the area has relatively thin, fragile soils and is well known for its former mining activities, present-day agriculture, unique ecology, and steep and rugged knobs, hills, and valleys.
-It lays claim to the highest elevations in Illinois.
-Jo Daviess County has a long history of geological processes that sculpted the present landscape; conflict between Native Americans and early settlers; prehistoric, historic, and recent mining activities; agriculture; and, more recently, natural area preservation and tourism.
+The higher elevation of the area resulted in the diversion of continental glaciers around the Driftless

-Figure 6 Glaciation of North America in the vicinity of Jo Daviess County showing the extent of Pre-Illinois (1,800,000 to 500,000 years ago), the extent of the Illinois glacial episode (200,000 to 130,000 years ago), and the extent of the Wisconsin glacial episode (25,000 to 10,500 years ago; Figure 3 from Killey 2007, p.
+Figure 6 Glaciation of North America in the vicinity of Jo Daviess County showing the extent of pre-Illinois glaciation, the extent of the Illinois glacial episode, and the extent of the Wisconsin glacial episode (Figure 3 modified from Killey, 2007, p.
 3).
+Note the Driftless Area in white surrounded by glaciers in the upper center of the figure.